Have you ever noticed the way some guys are able to look better in jeans and a T-

 Anyone remotely interested in style strives for this effortlessly cool way of dressing.
-While it may come naturally to a rare few, for the rest of us it takes some work to pull it all together.
+While it may come naturally to a rare few, for the rest of us, it takes some work to pull it all together.

 It’s more complex than that.

 Fortunately, there are some common habits amongst the naturally style-inclined that you can emulate.

-Here’s a list, along with my tips on implementing these habits in your daily life and becoming the confident, stylish man you want to be.
-If your wardrobe is full of hoodies, graphic tees, and running shoes, you can bet that’s what you’ll gravitate toward.
+How do you dress impeccably day in and day out?
+Simple: don’t give yourself an option to do otherwise.
+If your wardrobe is full of baggy hoodies, graphic tees, and running shoes, you can bet that’s what you’ll gravitate toward.

 Besides saving cash and being less wasteful, buying pieces built to last will give you an incredible aura of style.
 Well-worn items send the message that you know exactly where to spend your dollars.

-3. They dress for the weather
+3. dress for the weather

 Stylish people make it a point to get dressed everyday, even on the weekends.
 They don’t lounge around until noon and then decide to stay in because they aren’t ready.

-5. They’re never “up to the minute”
+5. Don’t Feel Pressure to be “up to the minute” With Trends

 Developing personal style is the most difficult part of being well dressed.
 Throwing money around to look like so-and-so is easy, but you’ll never really feel like yourself.